Article

 Look for ways to train and encourage employees to think outside the box and solve problems in creative ways.
 Blend both skills-oriented and development-oriented training for best results.

-A consistent commitment to quality and ongoing training will improve employee engagement and yield a more productive, flexible organization.
+A consistent commitment to quality and ongoing training will improve employee engagement and yield a more productive, flexible organisation.

 By committing to top-quality ongoing training for existing employees, you help build a workforce that’s highly skilled, and trained your way.